department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-convo-guide.md

 - And last, before we look at the test pages, if you wanted to add or change a dependent on your VA benefit now, what would you do?
 This can be online or otherwise: website, phone call, in-person...

 ### User screenshares
-- Click on staging link (home or form intro?)
+- Clicks on staging link to form intro
-- Cut/paste login; cut/paste password
+- Cut/pastes (staging) user login; cut/pastes password
-- Click through sign-in screens
+- Clicks through sign-in screens
-- Etc.
+- Arrives at signed-in version of intro screen

 **Now we're ready to start.** Because dependents are family-members, some of the scenarios I have on my list (like divorce, children leaving home and even death) may be hard for you to get through.
 Please let me know if you'd like to skip a particular task, and we'll move to another.